ksu-hmi/Safe-Than-Sorry-Safety-Quiz-and-Scenarios/README.md

-Sampled from “Anatomy-Game” on ksu-hmi GitHub, which tests knowledge for different anatomy systems (Sykes, 2019).
+- This is sampled from “Anatomy-Game” on ksu-hmi GitHub, which tests knowledge for different anatomy systems (Sykes, 2019).

 Sykes, R. (2019).
 Anatomy-Game.
 GitHub. https://github.com/ksu-hmi/Anatomy-Game